websocket-client/websocket-client/README.rst

 Installation
 =============

-This module is tested on only Python 2.7.
+This module is tested on Python 3.3.

-Type "python setup.py install" or "pip install websocket-client" to install.
+Check out git repository of py3 branch, and type "python3 setup.py install".

 This module does not depend on any other module.